MatSim91/Milestone-Project-4-The-Hangar/README.md

 ## Media

--  The media for the  was taken from three different websites that sell Aircraft Models: [Revell](https://www.revell.de/).
+-  The media for the  was taken from a website that sell Aircraft Models: [Revell](https://www.revell.de/).

 ## Acknowledgements